 The CI/CD process is eased if developers run code analysis tools and automated testing processes before checking in code.

 While the move to CI/CD has large effects on developers, there are smaller, more subtle effects too.
 Developers who work on microservices are likely to find themselves obsessing about the code size, performance, interfaces, robustness in deployment, and security profile of the services they own.
 While perfection may be impossible, the pursuit of it can become a passion.

-The CI/CD process starts when a developer commits code to the master branch.
+The CI/CD process starts when a developer commits code to the main branch.
 The new code undergoes build unit tests.
 If these fail, the developer is notified of the problems that caused failure.

 The developer deploys code to test.
 If two developers have changed the same code, the merge process throws up a flag.
 If there’s any problem in the initial testing process, the code is kicked back to the developer.
 Instead of several people handling the processes of merging, deploying, and testing – and needing to speak to one another, and the developer, when there’s a problem – the developer is alerted directly.

 Developers meet in scrums to discuss changes, then merge the changed code.
 If the problem is with the tool chain used for integration, testing, and deployment, rather than the code itself, the operations or QA team gets involved to improve or fix the delivery pipeline or testing.

 As the delivery pipeline gets stronger, developers take on more responsibility.
 Their skills may become broader, across a range of responsibilities, rather than deeper in terms of optimizing large swathes of code.

 The microservices approach, in which code is divided into individual services which communicate via APIs, can help this.
 Developers are responsible for smaller, but more critical, chunks of code.

 Each service is optimized to within an inch of its life.
 In one shop, the code base for a given application went from gigabytes to hundreds of kilobytes, as the framework that the code was developed and delivered in took over functionality that more typically is duplicated in each app.